 Miles walked: today 17.8 cumulative 896.1

-Another sunny day, I haven’t written that often this leg!
-A slight delay at the start as someone had gone home with the kitchen keys.
+Now I have left the Pennine Way the sun has come out!
+There was a slight delay at the start as someone had gone home with the kitchen keys.
 While waiting for breakfast, I had a wander round the village, which is mainly centred on the village green and I visited the Kirk

 Today’s route followed the St Cuthbert Way.
 Following a vision, St Cuthbert trained as a monk at Melrose Abbey.
 At the age of 30 he made a pilgrimage to Lindisfarne and the Way is meant to recreate his route.
 As is the norm on this walk, I am travelling the opposite way, ie towards Melrose

-As I have already said, the standard end to end route leaves the PW at Dere Street.
-The route it takes from Jedburgh through the Southern Uplands appealed to me so I headed south-west to Jedburgh.
-I initially walked alongside Bowmont Water.
+As I have already said, some Lejogers leave the PW at Dere Street and go straight to Jedburgh.
+The route it takes from Jedburgh through the Southern Uplands appealed to me so today I headed south-west to Jedburgh.
+I walked alongside Bowmont Water which passes between Kirk Yetholm and Town Yetholm.
 I crossed a field containing rather belligerent looking cows.
-Their eyes said:, “don’t mess with me Jimmy.”
+Their eyes said: “don’t mess with me Jimmy.”
 They left me alone and I was soon climbing up Wideopen Hill with fine views back down the valley and across to the Cheviots.

 The hard work of the day done early, I descended to Morebattle.
 The name probably has nothing to do with fighting but derives from the Anglo-Saxon mere-bodl which means “the house by the lake”.
-It did have a rather nice pub, so I had a leisurely lunch in the pub garden.
+It did have a rather nice pub, so I had a leisurely lunch sitting in the sun in the pub garden.

 The afternoon was an easy, slightly undulating walk through farmland and along quiet lanes.
 After a couple of miles I came to the ruin of Cessford castle.